 If you are disabled for more than 26 weeks, you may be eligible for benefits under the Long-Term Disability Plan.
 (The 26-week period is the elimination period for a long-term disability and equal to the maximum short-term disability period.)
-To qualify, you must have been an Active participant in the Clergy Pension Plan immediately prior to the date you were determined to be disabled under the Short-Term Disability Plan, your physician must certify that you are disabled (as defined below), and CPF’s Medical Board, designated as Zurich, must concur.
+To qualify, you must have been an Active participant in the Clergy Pension Plan immediately prior to the date you were determined to be disabled under the Short-Term Disability Plan, your physician must certify that you are disabled (as defined below), and CPF’s Medical Board, designated as Aflac, must concur.

 Once approved for long-term disability benefits, you will receive the following: